aws-amplify/amplify-js/.github/ISSUE_TEMPLATE/bug_report.md

 - OS: [e.g. iOS8.1]
 - Browser [e.g. stock browser, safari]
 - Version [e.g. 22]

-**Amplify context**
-- Framework (e.g. React, Angular, Vue, React Native)
-- Versions of Amplify you are using

 **Additional context**
 Add any other context about the problem here.